 From the Victorian Secrets website: Ghost stories have always provided a popular source of entertainment, thrilling readers with tales of remote gothic castles and dark dungeons.
 In the nineteenth century, authors made the genre even scarier by bringing the uncanny within the sanctity of the middle-class home.
 Women writers especially saw the ghost story as an empowering form, using it to make subversive arguments about gender, class, sexuality, race, and money.
 In this electrifying collection, Melissa Edmundson showcases ten authors who led lives that challenged Victorian notions of how women should behave and brought those transgressive ideas into their fiction.

-This collection includes: THE FOUR-FIFTEEN EXPRESS by Amelia B. Edwards, SINCE I DIED by Elizabeth Stuart Phelps, THE SHADOW IN THE CORNER by Mary Elizabeth Braddon, THE GHOST AT THE RATH by Rosa Mulholland, FROM THE DEAD by Edith Nesbit, IN THE SÉANCE ROOM by Lettice Galbraith, THE HOUSE WHICH WAS RENT FREE by G. M. Robins, THE LOST GHOST by Mary E. Wilkins, THE STRIDING PLACE by Gertrude Atherton, and THE PRAYER by Violet Hunt.
+This collection includes stories by Amelia B. Edwards, Elizabeth Stuart Phelps, Mary Elizabeth Braddon, Rosa Mulholland, Edith Nesbit, Lettice Galbraith, G. M. Robins, Mary E. Wilkins, Gertrude Atherton, and Violet Hunt.

 My reading list for other collections of women’s ghost stories can be found here.